alexandbalica/tennis-match-prediction/README.md

 3. Open the notebook:
 jupyter notebook tennis_match_prediction.ipynb
-The notebook automatically loads saved models if available, or trains them once and stores them for future runs.📝 AuthorAlex Balica
+The notebook automatically loads saved models if available, or trains them once and stores them for future runs.

 ---